Our Dual Diagnosis Program

 Treatment Options at St. Mary's Wellness Center

-Particularly effective for those who experience intense emotions and use self-harm as a coping mechanism.
+A type of psychotherapy that is particularly effective for those who experience intense emotions and use self-harm as a coping mechanism.

 Provides support and coping strategies from peers who face similar challenges.